cli/cli/docs/command-line-syntax.md

 _*example:*_
 `gh help`
-help is a required argument in this command
+The argument help is required in this command

 ## Placeholder values

-Use Angled brackets to represent text that you must supply
+Use angled brackets to represent text that a user must supply

 _*example:*_
 `gh pr view <issueNumber>`